“‘Outside the Law’ is a powerful film that has helped ensure that Guantánamo and the men unlawfully held there have not

-Screenings also took place in the UK, begining with an Amnesty student event at Queen Mary University of London in February, and continuing with a UCL Stop the War screening and a Student Law Society/Amnesty International event at the University of Hertfordshire in March.
+Screenings also took place in the UK, beginning with an Amnesty student event at Queen Mary University of London in February, and continuing with a UCL Stop the War screening and a Student Law Society/Amnesty International event at the University of Hertfordshire in March.
 In October, another screening took place in Lewes with the MPs Caroline Lucas and Norman Baker, and the former prisoner Omar Deghayes, and at all these events there was a focus on the campaign to secure the release of Shaker Aamer, and an e-petition to the British government, which needed to secure 100,000 signatures to be eligible for a debate in Parliament.
 This target was achieved, and a backbench debate took place in Westminster Hall, but Shaker is still held.

 Andy Worthington is an investigative journalist, and the author of three books, including The Guantánamo Files: The Stories of the 774 Detainees in America’s Illegal Prison (Pluto Press).
-In the last six years, he has worked with the United Nations, WikiLeaks, the Center for Constitutional Rights, Amnesty International, Cageprisoners and Reprieve.
+In the last seven years, he has worked with the United Nations, WikiLeaks, the Center for Constitutional Rights, Amnesty International, Cageprisoners and Reprieve.
 He also runs the “Close Guantánamo” campaign and website, founded in January 2012 with the US attorney Tom Wilner.
 Visit his website here.

 Polly Nash is a lecturer at the London College Of Communication (LCC), part of the University of the Arts, London, and has worked in film and TV for 20 years.
 Core funding for the film was provided by LCC.